network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 its limits.

-Current capacity-seeking transport protocols, like TCP and QUIC, seek to achieve the highest throughput that the network will allow, by increasing their sending rate until the network signals that the transport protocol has reached the optimal throughput and should not increase further.
+Current capacity-seeking transport protocols, like TCP and QUIC, seek to achieve the highest throughput that the network can carry, by increasing their sending rate until the network signals that the transport protocol has reached the optimal throughput and should not increase further.